LinuxSailorTech/Rules-of-Tech-Support/index.md

 <p><strong>Rule T3B</strong> - Is it even plugged in?</p>

-<h2>Rule T4 - Don&#39;t expect your boss or coworkers or users to understand just what it is that you do.</h2>
+<h2>Rule T4 - Don't expect your boss or coworkers or users to understand just what it is that you do.</h2>

 <p><strong>Rule T4A</strong> - Even if they are a tech.</p>